simsendx/SEQUIFOX/assets/docker/CONTAINER_README.md

 The images can now be run using `podman run localhost/<tag>` where the tag is the name specified with `-t`.
 The local image needs to be specified in the config file for the corresponsing nextflow process.

+# Upload containers to repository

+On container registries such as 'quay.io' you can directly upload the respective dockerfile and have the container built and publicly accessible from your repository.
+The container can then be specified in your Nextflow process like so:

+`container '<registry_name>/<repository_name>/<container_name>:<version_tag>'`